dieckgra/UltimatePoker/README.md

 If you are hoping to play Seven Card Stud and/or Texas Hold'em, you will have to wait till 2020 when I have the time to make them.

 I (Douglas Dieckgraefe) built pretty much everything.
 I built the framework for the whole program (including text-based black jack) allowing everything to originally run in a console or terminal (or cmd window if you are on a Windows OS).
-My two teammates then made the menu page and kind of tried to make the settings.
+I then recruited my two teammates who then made the menu page and part of the settings.
 I only slightly had to edit the menu (add functionality to the buttons, etc.), but I also had to add some of the features in settings.
 I built the GUI Five Card Draw game as well.

-Jordan Cooper can receive credit for the Menu class, Liam Tsamous can receive credit for the Setting class, and they can both receive credit for the BlackJackGUI class.
-I accept credit for literally everything else.
+Jordan Cooper receives credit for the Menu class, Liam Tsamous receives credit for the Setting class, and they both receive credit for the BlackJackGUI class.
+I accept credit for everything else.

 If you are someone looking for a fun game to play, I hope you enjoy!
 Don't judge too hard, I will be adding more features 2020 like betting pots, multiple players, and more.